t-soler-sa/df_markdowns_docs/dataplatform_framework_doc.md

 interface_dataflow.py

 This module defines the abstract base class `DataFlowInterface` used as the foundation for all specific dataflow implementations in the data processing framework.
+It centralizes logic for reading/writing data, applying data quality controls, tracking metrics, and saving state/results to AWS SSM.
+Each specific dataflow implementation (e.g., landing to raw, raw to staging) should inherit from this interface.

 Purpose:
     - Standardizes initialization and structure across all dataflow classes.